 - Mortgage Lenders sealing fee.
-This varies according to the lender but typically is £100.
+This varies according to the lender.

 - If you are selling a flat the freeholder or management company may charge for supplying information required by your buyer.
-This fee can vary from a few pounds to approximately £200.
+This fee can vary from £100 to approximately £300 or even more.

 - If you are selling a flat, do bear in mind the buyer will want the ground rent and service charges paid up to the date on which you complete the sale.

 - If you are buying a flat, the freeholder or management company may charge a fee for registering you as the new owner in their records.
-Typically, the fee charged is around £50+VAT per notice.
+Typically, the fee charged varies according to the agent but is usually £100+ VAT.

 Please use HMRC link http://www.hmrc.gov.uk/tools/sdlt/land-and-property.htm to calculate stamp duty.